Refine your display

 Note: After filtering for a specific release, additional items that are not related to that release might be displayed.
 These items probably are indirectly related to a release, via their children.
-Filter for release with the Filter bar if you want to display only items that are directly related.
+Filter for release with the Field filters if you want to display only items that are directly related.

-Select a field, and define a filter condition based on values of that field.
+Select a field, and define a filter condition.

-Extend your filters with a cross filter.
-Usually, you filter on a field’s main attribute.
-With a cross filter, you can filter on a variety of the field’s attributes.
+With a cross filter, you can filter on a variety of the field’s other attributes.
 For example, you can list all the defects that belong to features that you are following, by selecting the feature's Followed by me field in the cross filter.

 Look out for the cross-filter arrow button alongside the fields that support cross filtering.

 Use the following mouse and keyboard shortcuts to select field values in the filter sidebar: